MINISTRY OF PETROLEUM & NATURAL GAS

 Exceptions:

-These rules do not apply to containers owned by the Defence Forces
+- These rules do not apply to containers owned by the Defence Forces of India.

 7. Empty Receptacles: